irfansofyana/irfansofyana/README.md

 # 💫 About Me
 😎 My name is Irfan Sofyana Putra.
 People often called me Irfan<br><br>
 🌱 Currently, I'm working at Xendit as a software engineer<br><br>
-📫 You can reach me on my email: irfansofyana0305@gmail.com<br><br>
+📫 You can reach me at my email: irfansofyana0305@gmail.com<br><br>
-👯 Looking forward for collaboration on many projects!
+👯 Looking forward to collaborations in many projects!

 ---
 [![](https://visitcount.itsvg.in/api?id=irfansofyana&icon=0&color=0)](https://visitcount.itsvg.in)